 Earlier, there was a limit to what the business owner could claim as credit, especially for money that was spent on overheads.
-Under GST, this concept of input tax credit has been broadened.
-So, now you can claim input tax credit on all tax paid for services used for furthering of business.
-Thus, cost of operation will go down and margins will increase.
+Under GST, this concept of the input tax credit has been broadened.
+So, now you can claim the input tax credit on all tax paid for services used for furthering of business.
+Thus, the cost of operation will go down and margins will increase.
 The bottom line, you will need to understand input tax credit quite well.

 One of the biggest changes under GST is that the process of taxation and compliance has been made online.
 Given that invoice matching is critical to GST, investment in technology as well as capacity of staff are things that you will need to invest in big time.
 In addition to this, you can also look at purchasing some compliance software that will make the task of filing much easier.